|See Sidebar “Graphic-Artist Gotchas” |

 Before copyright law protects your expression, you must fix the expression in a tangible medium where it can be perceived, reproduced, or communicated.
 In this case, you could save a description of your digital-video project’s locations, lenses, and camera angles in a word processor.
 If you’re composing music, you could record it on digital audiotape (DAT).
 Or you could create art in an illustration or image-editing program and save it as an electronic file.

 Once you fix your expression in a tangible medium, you can determine whether it’s the type of work that copyright law protects: an original work of authorship.

-A work of authorship is essentially an original creative work.
+No Copying Allowed A work of authorship is essentially an original creative work.
 Originality in this context means that the work must be an independent creationnot a copy of someone else’s work.
 Spending a lot of time or using mechanical skills to create something does not necessarily make it “original.”
 The work must be an expression of an individual’s personality or distinct talent.

 In the United States, copyright law protects only the following original works of authorship: